 Lakeview Elementary School

-- Lakeview Elementary School's student population of 484 students has grown by 25% over five school years.
+- Lakeview Elementary School's student population of 434 students has declined by 6% over five school years.

 |Grades Offered||Grades Kindergarten-6|

 |Total Students||434 students|

 |Total Classroom Teachers||31 teachers|

 - Lakeview Elementary School is ranked within the bottom 50% of all 318 schools in Wyoming (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (WY)|

 |Reading/Language Arts Test Scores (% Proficient)|

 |Eligible for Reduced Lunch|